 Changchun Jilin, China Travel Guide

-Flight prices generally increase during Chinese public holidays (e.g., Chinese New Year, Liberation Day The Golden week holidays) plus busy summer travel season (July-August).
+Flight prices generally increase during Chinese public holidays (e.g., Lunar New Year, Liberation Day The Golden week holidays) plus busy summer travel season (July-August).
 Winter (December-February) also sees higher prices for domestic routes.
-Book flights well in advance during these periods.
+Book flights well in advance at these times.
 Changchun Longjia International Airport presents various facilities.

 Connects CGQ directly to Changchun Railway Station in 20-30 minutes.